A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Operations on

-To prove the second part of the theorem, we use the following result from the polynomial hierarchy: $\Sigma_2^P = \myNP^{\myNP}$.
-Specifically, we show that checking whether a given $G$ is in \eqnf\ w.r.t. some (unspecified) sequence of subsets of output literal-consistent leaves can be solved by an non-deterministic polynomial-time Turing machine $M$ that invokes an {\myNP} oracle, i.e. $\in {\myNP}^{\myNP}$.
-Given specification $G$ with system inputs $\mseq{I}$ and system outputs ${\mseq{X}}$ the machine $M$ does the following: (i) Guesses an sequence $S$ of disjoint subsets of literal-consistent leaves. (ii) Reduces the problem of deciding whether $G$ is not in \eqnf\ w.r.t $\mset{\mseq{X}}$ and the sequence $S$ to checking the satisfiability of an appropriately constructed propositional formula $\varphi$.
-This reduction is similar to what we discussed above in the proof of part (1). (iii) Feeds $\varphi$ to the NP oracle. (iv) Accepts if and only if the NP oracle rejects.
-It follows that $M$ accepts if and only if there is a sequence $S$ of subsets of output literal-consistent leaves for which $G$ is in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and $S$.
-Hence, we have proved that our problem is contained in $\myNP^{\myNP}$.
-The proof that the problem is {\mycoNP}-hard follows similar lines as the earlier {\mycoNP} hardness proof. \end{proof}
+To prove the second part of the theorem, we show that checking whether a given $G$ is in \eqnf\ w.r.t. some (unspecified) sequence of subsets of output literal-consistent leaves can be solved by a non-deterministic polynomial-time Turing machine $M$ with access to an {\myNP} oracle, i.e. the problem is in ${\myNP}^{\myNP}$.
+Given a specification $G$ with system inputs $\mseq{I}$ and system outputs ${\mseq{X}}$ the machine $M$ does the following: \begin{enumerate} \item[(i)] It guesses a sequence $S$ of disjoint subsets of literal-consistent leaves. \item[(ii)] It then reduces the problem of deciding whether $G$ is not in \eqnf\ w.r.t $\mset{\mseq{X}}$ and the sequence $S$ to checking the satisfiability of an appropriately constructed propositional formula $\varphi$.
+This reduction is similar to what we discussed above in the proof of part (1). \item[(iii)] Finally, it feeds $\varphi$ to the \myNP oracle and accepts if and only if the \myNP oracle rejects. \end{enumerate} Therefore, $M$ accepts if and only if there is a sequence $S$ of subsets of output literal-consistent leaves for which $G$ is in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and $S$.
+Hence, we have proved that our problem is contained in $\myNP^{\myNP}$, or equivalently in $\Sigma_2^P$.
+The proof that the problem is {\mycoNP}-hard uses arguments similar to the earlier {\mycoNP} hardness proof. \end{proof}